treehouses/treehouses.github.io/pages/vi/trackprogress.md

 ## Directions: ##
  * Click on the blue "Get PRs/Issues Count" button below.
  * Type in a valid Github username
- * Remember, in order to complete the ["First Steps"](firststeps.md) you need at least 5 valid PRs, 4 commits, and 4 issues.
+ * Remember, in order to complete the ["First Steps"](firststeps.md) you need at least 5 valid PRs, 4 comments, and 4 issues.
  * Click [here](firststeps.md#Step_8_-_Create_Issues_and_Pull_Requests) to return to Step 8.

 <style><!--